 Battenfeld’s Christmas Tree Farm

 Enjoy an old-fashioned Christmas in the country at Battenfeld’s family farm.
 Choose and cut your own Christmas tree from six different varieties.
 A one-stop shop for all of your holiday decorating, the farm also has an assortment of individually handmade wreaths ornamented with all-natural embellishments and a Christmas shop for gifts.
 Saws are provided and leashed dogs are welcome.
-Handsaws are available for a $10 returnable deposit upon exiting.
-All trees are $75 with tax included.
+Handsaws are available to rent for $10 or purchase for $15.

 Big John Leyden’s Christmas Tree Farm